-Rajasthan: Mayawati issues whip to six party MLAs who merged with Congress ahead of trust vote
+Rajasthan: Ahead of trust vote, Mayawati issues whip to six party MLAs who merged with Congress

 Both the Congress and BJP have demanded a trust vote in the state’s special Assembly session, which begins today.

-The Bahujan Samaj Party on Thursday issued a whip to the six former party MLAs who have merged with the Congress to vote against the Ashok Gehlot-led government in Rajasthan during the trust vote, NDTV reported.
-This is the second such whip to the legislators and came just a day ahead of the session of the Assembly on Friday.
+The Bahujan Samaj Party on Thursday issued a whip to six former party MLAs who have merged with the Congress to vote against the Ashok Gehlot-led government in Rajasthan during the test of strength in the Assembly, NDTV reported.
+This is the second such whip to the legislators and a day ahead of the Assembly session that starts Friday.

 “All six MLAs have been directed under para 2(1)(a) of the Xth Schedule to vote against the Congress Party in any No-Confidence motion or any other proceedings to be held during the Assembly session of Rajasthan Assembly and if they violate the same they will face disqualification under para 2(1)(b) of the Xth Schedule,” read a press note by the BSP.

+The MLAs Sandeep Yadav, Wajib Ali, Deepchand Kheria, Lakhan Meena, Jogendra Awana and Rajendra Gudha won the Assembly elections in 2018 and joined the Congress in September 2019.

-This came a day after the Supreme Court refused to pass an interim order on a petition seeking a stay on the merger of these six legislators, who switched over to the Congress last year.
-The ruling meant they are now allowed to participate in the trust vote.
+On Thursday, the Supreme Court refused to pass an interim order on a petition seeking a stay on the merger of these six legislators.
+The ruling was positive for the Congress government, as it meant they will be allowed to participate in the trust vote.
 The top court left the decision to a single judge in Rajasthan, which is hearing the matter.

 Last week, the Rajasthan High Court had dismissed a petition filed by Bharatiya Janata Party leader Madan Dilawar, seeking an immediate stay on the merger of the former BSP MLAs with the Congress government amid political turmoil in the state.